 I have produced hundreds of watercolors since 2002.
 My watercolor mentor was Harding Mudge Bush, and I have also studied with Robert J. O’Brien, Ginger Hughes, and Byron Carr.
 My passion is for scenes that capture the outdoors or the traditions of New England.
 I strive to express in my painting how I feel about each subject, capturing color and light, in an effort to create a powerful impression.
 In the past I have worked as a psychologist, in a fabric store, and as a librarian.
 I’ve sold my own watercolors, handmade quilts, fiber jewelry, and hand-woven, hand-sewn clothing.

-I teach classes at Lee Muir-Haman Watercolors and Tumblers Bottom Studio.
-The studio is located at 64 Meadow Road, Townsend, MA, in a beautiful, bright, rural, retreat-like space where there is ample room for watercolor classes surrounded by nature.
+My studio, at Lee Muir-Haman Watercolors and Tumblers Bottom, is located at 64 Meadow Road, Townsend, MA, in a beautiful, bright, rural, retreat-like space where there is ample room for future watercolor classes or workshops surrounded by nature.

-Although not offered at this time, I have also been available for private lessons, and occasionally taught classes around the local area.
+Although not an option at this time, I have also been available in the past for private lessons, and have occasionally taught classes around the local area.